-The AD9883A uses the activity detect circuits, the active interface bits in the serial bus, the active interface override bits, and the power-down bit to determine the correct power state.
+The AD9883 uses the activity detect circuits, the active interface bits in the serial bus, the active interface override bits, and the power-down bit to determine the correct power state.
 There are three power states, full-power, seek mode, and power-down.
-Table IV summarizes how the AD9883A determines what power mode to be in and which circuitry is powered on/off in each of these modes.
-The power-down command has priority over the automatic circuitry.
+Table IV summarizes how the AD9883 determines what power mode to be in and what circuitry is powered on/off in each of these modes.
+The power-down command has priority and then the automatic circuitry.